1-Platform/one-platform/packages/documentation-spa/docs/onboarding-guide/onboarding-guide.md

     ```

-2. Add the following import in the your html files (preferably in the `&lt;body>` tag before any other application javascript code/script tags)
+2. Add the following import in the your html files (preferably in the `<body>` tag before any other application javascript code/script tags)

     ```
     <body>